 and who she does not care to be.

-so warms me that it has me dream beyond my worth
+it warms me to dream dreams beyond my worth